Adrianw90/Adrianw90/README.md

 - 👋 Hi, I’m @Adrianw90
+- 🇺🇸 Air Force Veteran with nine years of active duty service.
-- 👀 I’m interested in ...coding, gaming, reading, working out.
+- 👀 Interested in software engineering, cybersecurity, and data analytics.
-- 🌱 I’m currently becoming more proficient in ...python, html, and css.
+- 🌱 Proficient in Python, Javascript, HTML, CSS, and SQLite3.
-- 💞️ I’m looking to collaborate on ...projects solving real world problems
+- 💞️ Currently seeking full-time roles as a SWE.
 - 📫 How to reach me ...adriandwhitehurst@gmail.com

 <!---